shaoncsecu/BN-HTR_LS/README.md

-# BN-HTR
+# BN-HTR_LS
-This repository is based on the work done for the Bangla Handwritten Line Segmentation
+This repository is based on the work done for the Bangla Handwritten Line Segmentation from Images.